 On Saturday, February 8, 2020, the Daniels Fund Ethics Initiative at Colorado Law and Silicon Flatirons will host the fourth annual Interdisciplinary Ethics Tech Competition.
+The official kickoff session and problem release - at which attendance is mandatory for all participants - is coming up on Thursday, January 23 at 4:45 pm in Room 204 in Wolf Law.
 You may read about the 2019 competition here.

 If you would like to stay informed about the 2020 competition, please sign up here